Dao-AILab/flash-attention/README.md

 ## Alpha release (0.1).

-To compile (requiring CUDA 11, NVCC, and an Ampere GPU):
+To compile (requiring CUDA 11, NVCC, and an Turing or Ampere GPU):
 ```
 python setup.py install
 ```